 - a.
-Open the microphone holder by unscrewing the knurled screw of the microphone support bracket on the viewfinder and open. - b.
-Slide the microphone into the split tube until the microphone shoulder reaches the mark § in the tube. - c.
+Open the microphone holder by unscrewing the knurled screw of the microphone support bracket 2 on the viewfinder and open. - b.
+Slide the microphone into the split tube until the microphone shoulder reaches the mark () in the tube. - c.
 Place the tube with the microphone into the holder with the split facing upwards. - d.
-Ensure that the rubber support at the back of the holder fits into the groove at the back of the tube. - e.
+Ensure that the rubber supports at the back and front of the holder fit into the rims () around the tube. - e.
 Close the holder and tighten the knurled screw at the top. - f.
 Connect the microphone cable to audio connector (mic) on the right side of the camera. - g.
-Place the microphone cable into the top clip at the front of the camera and into clip at the side of the camera.(Pull and twist clip to open it.)
+Place the microphone cable into the top clip at the front of the camera and into clip 4 at the side of the camera.(Pull and twist clip 4 to open it.)